 The security philosophy of Hutchinson Community College is to provide assistance, observation, and support.
 Campus Security officers do not carry firearms and are not sworn law enforcement officials.
 As such, they do not possess the authority to make arrests.
 The Campus Security Office, which provides security-related patrols and services at all Main Campus buildings and properties, maintains a highly professional working relationship with the Hutchinson Police Department, Reno County Sheriff's Office, Kansas Department of Public Safety and the Kansas Bureau of Investigation, as well as with similar law enforcement agencies with jurisdictional authority at College locations outside of Hutchinson.
-These agencies include the McPherson Police Department, the Newton Police Department, and the Fort Riley Military Police.
+These agencies include the McPherson Police Department and the Newton Police Department.